-- An LDAP server is present and accessible to the phone's Network.
+- An LDAP server is present and accessible to the phone's network.
 The standard server port for LDAP is 389, the standard transport for LDAP is TCP. - Query access to the LDAP server must be provided.
 Unless anonymous access is used, a user name and password must be provided.
-It might be feasible to use a single login and password for all OpenScape Desk Phone CP phones. - To enable dialing internal numbers from the corporate phone book, an LDAP entry must be provided that contains the proper number format required by OpenScape Desk Phone CP for OpenScape Voice. - In Microsoft Active Directory, the standard LDAP attribute telephoneNumber is typically populated as follows: +1<area code><call number>.
-However, in a standard configuration, OpenScape Desk Phone CP will not handle this dial string correctly, due to the +1 prefix.
-Therefore, it is recommended to use the "ipPhone" field, which is typically unused in Active Directory.
-It can be found in the Telephones tab of the Active Directory User Manager.
+It might be feasible to use a single login and password for all OpenScape Desk Phone CP phones.